 - The principles of management are just for a prescription.

-- They do not provide any readymade solutions to all sorts of problems being faced by the organisations.
+- They do not provide any ready-made solutions to all sorts of problems being faced by the organisations.

 - These can be modified as per the nature of the situation and human behaviour.

-During the period of recession, the general manager may allow marketing departments to give a heavy discount to the customers without giving due attention to financial losses being raised by the financing department because the primacy of overall goals of the organisation is important.
+During the period of recession, the general manager may allow marketing departments to give away heavy discount to the customers without giving due attention to financial losses being raised by the financing department because the primacy of overall goals of the organisation is important.